 Health Benefits of the False Mangosteen

-Scientific studies indicate great health benefits associated with the sour mangosteen.
-The book, “Edible Medicinal and Non-Medicinal Plants” cites studies mentioning the following:
+Scientific studies reveal several great health benefits associated with the sour mangosteen:

 --Xanthones in the fruit may counter neurodegenerative disorders and have an antiproliferative effect on prostate cancer

---Extracts from the fruit displayed antimicrobial and anti-inflammatory activities in rats
+--As per a 1980 study published in Current Science, extracts from the fruit displayed antimicrobial and anti-inflammatory activities when tested in rats.

 How to Open/Cut:

-The skin is edible, but inside remains 2-4 brown seeds (usually two) that require removal.
-They’re scooped out quite easily.
+The skin is edible, but two to four brown seeds (usually two) in the center require removal.
+The flesh is scooped out quite easily from its thin yellow skin.

 Sour Mangosteen Recipe Ideas and Uses:

---Sour mangosteen accomplishes many purposes in curries: it reduces the oily, fatty flavor and also adds a lemony zest to the dish.
-Adding slices of the fruit counterbalances the richness of coconut curries quite nicely.
+--When added to curries, sour mangosteen accomplishes many purposes: it reduces the oily, fatty flavor and also adds a lemony zest.
+Most cooks also use it to counterbalance the richness of coconut milk.

---When ample sugar is added, the blended fruit goes well in pies and cakes
+--When ample sugar is added, the blended fruit goes well in pies and cakes, and may also be folded into cheesecakes

 --Its acidity makes it an ideal fruit for jams and chutneys

---The sour mangosteen serves as a nice substitution for lemons in any lemonade recipe
+--Sour mangosteen juice serves as a nice substitution for lemons in any lemonade recipe.

---Australians managed to make a butter recipe from false mangosteens.
-Given that it’s not vegan, though, I won’t post it.
+--Australians manage to make a butter recipe from false mangosteens.

 |Jam from Daleysfruit.com|